ehoang0106/pi-tunnel/README.md

 ![alt text](/media/image-4.png)

-If you don't want to use browser, you can install SSH on the remote client.
+If you don't want to use browser, you can install `cloudflared` on the remote client.

 Then run: